 There are a couple of major downsides to this app.

 First of all, the number of customers who can use Shopprize is limited.
-I had to register my interest band then waited for several months before they emailed me to say I could sign up.
+I had to register my interest first, then waited for several months before they emailed me to say I could sign up.

 Also, you cannot download the Shopprize app onto an Apple device.
 So if you’re an Apple fanatic, you’ll either have to buy another device or stick with Shoppix (which provides a similar service).